 What is a Canada ETA (Electronic Travel Authorization)?

-An ETA is a new entry requirement for visa-exempt nationals who will arrive in Canada by air.
-From March 15, 2016, visa-exempt country nationals who fly/transit Canada will need the ETA.
+An ETA is a new entry requirement for visa-exempt nationals who arrive in Canada by air.
+As of March 15, 2016, visa-exempt country nationals who fly/transit Canada will need the ETA.
 Exceptions include US citizens and travelers with a valid visa issued by the Canadian Embassy.

 How long can visitors with an ETA stay in Canada?